gbeckers/Darr/docs/readcode.rst

 include code for such arrays.

 In some environments, not all array numeric types can be read directly.
-For example, Matlab/Octave does not read complex numbers from file.
+For example, Matlab/Octave does not read complex numbers from file, or float16.
 In those cases, Darr generates slightly more involved code that still does what you want.

 Example arrays with code can be found `here <https://github .com/gbeckers/Darr/tree/master/examplearrays>`__.